deadlydog/Sample.Serilog/ReadMe.md

 This project uses the Microsoft dependency injection and logging abstractions to inject an `ILogger<T>` into the class that will write the logs.
 This is a more proper way to make a console app than the `ConsoleAppNetCore3` project.

+Files of interest:

+- [Program.cs](/src/ConsoleAppNetCore3UsingMsLoggingAbstraction/Program.cs) shows how to set the global static Serilog logger and inject it into a host so that it can be used by dependency injection.
+It also shows how to have the host run as a console application, and how you instruct it which class should be ran; in this example it is `TheApp` class.
+- [ClassThatLogs.cs](/src/ConsoleAppNetCore3UsingMsLoggingAbstraction/ClassThatLogs.cs) shows how to bring an instance of the logger into your class via constructor dependency injection, and then use it to write logs.
+- [TheApp.cs](src/ConsoleAppNetCore3UsingMsLoggingAbstraction/TheApp.cs) shows how to create the "entry point" of your app by having it implement `Microsoft.Extensions.Hosting.IHostedService`, which gets ran by the Host created in `Program.cs`.

 ## Additional Info